palpen/palpen_articles/_posts/2017-08-02-Intro-to-Machine-Learning-Week-6.md

 3. Iterate through the λs and for each λ go through all the models to learn some Θ.

-4. Compute the cross validation error using the learned Θ (computed with λ) on the cross-validation dataset without regularization or λ = 0.
+4. Compute the cross-validation error using the learned Θ (computed with λ) on the cross-validation dataset without regularization or λ = 0.

-5. Select the best combo that produces the lowest error on the cross validation set.
+5. Select the best combo that produces the lowest error on the cross-validation set.

 6. Using the best combo Θ and λ, apply it to the cost function using the test dataset to see if it has a good generalization of the problem.